hackoregon/transportation-backend/transDjango/README.md

 The ingest_jsons importer will imports Point, Lines and Polygons for CIP and Street Permit city APIs.
 The street permit data is being loaded as a place holder for something more interesting/useful.
 But it does allow us to provide two different project types to query for on the front end.

 The ingest_csvs importer will import geocoded Point data.
 For now, this data orginates from Ed's geocoder.
 Examine the generated CSV files in APIimports/management/commands/datafiles/ for more detail about how they're formatted.
 This data is a bit "customized" for now, as they were imported from City-sourced PDFs or Excel spreadsheets, cleaned to work in the geocoder, and cleaned again for the output.

+The ingest_local_jsons will load geojson that was converted from City of Portland shapefiles in QGIS.
+For now, ingest_local_jsons will only ingest valid geojson files.

 ### Create Your Own Import Script